mysticmode/mysticmode/README.md

 I started my professional career in IT by 2012 when I was around 20 years old dropping out of college for multiple reasons that is a total waste in expressing it here.
-I started with Front-end development, UI design and a quick Wireframe Prototyper with pencil and paper for clients to show what's going on in my mind at that spot.
+I started with Front-end development, UI design and as a quick Wireframe Prototyper with pencil and paper for clients to show what's going on in my mind at that spot.
 The tech-stack I had knowledge at this time was HTML5, CSS3, Javascript mostly with jQuery and Python.